 IntelliJ IDEA tightly integrates with Grails, and makes it possible to work with Grails applications from within the IDE, sparing you from the need to use a command line.
 Grails support in IntelliJ IDEA lets you do the following:

 Before you start

 Before you start creating your Grails project, make sure that you have Grails SDK downloaded on your machine.
 You can download the latest SDK version from the Grails page.
-Also, make sure that you are working with IntelliJ IDEA ultimate edition, version 9 or higher.
+Also, make sure that you are working with IntelliJ IDEA ultimate edition, version 9 or later.
 See the latest available version.

 Creating Grails Project

 Do one of the following:

 If you are going to create a new project: click Create New Project on the Welcome screen or select File | New | Project.

 As a result, the New Project wizard opens.

 If you are going to add a module to an existing project: open the projectyou want to add a module to, and select File | New | Module.